fugu-chop/launch_school/rb130_ruby_foundations/lesson_1/1_closures_and_blocks.md

 def test(&block)
   puts "1"
-  # Pass in the Proc object as an argument
+  # Pass in the converted Proc object as an argument
   test2(block)
   puts "2"
 end